Occupant Handbook - 3.0 Occupancy in your residential housing unit

 3.13 Locker storage

-The Occupant of Record must keep assigned locker storage tidy and free of fire hazards.
+The Occupant must keep assigned locker storage tidy and free of fire hazards.
 It is prohibited to use storage areas for workshops, play areas, motor vehicles (such as motorcycles) or living spaces.
 Perishable items should be stored in suitable storage containers to keep rodents and insects at bay.

 3.14 Garages